Short Interest in PepsiCo, Inc. (NASDAQ:PEP) Increases By 5.2%

-PepsiCo, Inc. (NASDAQ:PEP) was the recipient of a large growth in short interest in July.
+PepsiCo, Inc. (NASDAQ:PEP) was the target of a large growth in short interest in the month of July.
 As of July 31st, there was short interest totalling 10,067,200 shares, a growth of 5.2% from the June 30th total of 9,573,500 shares.
-Currently, 0.7% of the shares of the stock are sold short.
-Based on an average daily trading volume, of 4,470,000 shares, the short-interest ratio is presently 2.3 days.
+Based on an average daily volume of 4,470,000 shares, the days-to-cover ratio is currently 2.3 days.
+Approximately 0.7% of the shares of the company are sold short.

+A number of equities research analysts recently issued reports on the stock.
+Deutsche Bank lifted their price target on shares of PepsiCo from $120.00 to $131.00 and gave the company a “hold” rating in a research note on Thursday, April 18th.
+Royal Bank of Canada set a $115.00 price target on shares of PepsiCo and gave the company a “neutral” rating in a research note on Wednesday, April 24th.
+Morgan Stanley lifted their price target on shares of PepsiCo from $137.00 to $143.00 and gave the company an “overweight” rating in a research note on Wednesday, July 10th.
+Macquarie lifted their price target on shares of PepsiCo from $126.00 to $138.00 and gave the company an “outperform” rating in a research note on Thursday, April 18th.
+Finally, Goldman Sachs Group set a $132.00 price target on shares of PepsiCo and gave the company a “neutral” rating in a research note on Wednesday, April 24th.
+One investment analyst has rated the stock with a sell rating, eleven have given a hold rating and twelve have assigned a buy rating to the company’s stock.
+PepsiCo presently has a consensus rating of “Hold” and a consensus price target of $129.35.

 PepsiCo Company Profile